 A disclosure log will also be maintained on the website where documents provided in response to requests will be published for viewing or downloading.

-5 CODES OF PRACTICE
+5. CODES OF PRACTICE

-Ada will comply with the Act, and handle requests in accordance with the Codes of Practice issued by the Secretary of State for Constitutional Affairs under Sections 45 and 46 of the Act.
+Ada will comply with the Act, and handle requests in accordance with the Codes of Practice issued under Sections 45 and 46 of the Act.